jakubpekalski/salr_shear_lamella/README.md

 ### *Shear induced ordering in systems with competing interactions, a machine learning study*
 #### by J. Pekalski, W. Rzadkowski and A. Z. Panagiotopoulos
 Preprint available on [ArXiv](https://arxiv.org/pdf/2002.07294.pdf)

 #### Scripts used for manuscript preperation:

-*CNN_activations.ipynb* -  structure recogniton with convolutional neural networks (uses Keras)
+*CNN_activations.ipynb* -  structure recogniton with convolutional neural networks (uses Keras and tensorflow 2)

 *ML_shear_T042.ipynb*   - structure recognition with dense neural networks (uses tensorflow 1)